 - prepared according to the Style Guide on this website and appropriate permissions must have been obtained to reproduce any copyrighted images or content.
 This includes the main paper, footnotes, titles, tables, and quotations.

-- Papers which do not adhere to the criteria and in a suitable format for a peer-reviewed journal, including essays.
-It's well worth reading the associated guidance documents.
+- do not adhere to the criteria and in a suitable format for a peer-reviewed journal, including essays.
+It's well worth reading the associated guidance documents;

-- Work which does not conform to the journal style guide.
-For guidance on how to write for publication consult the Submission Guidance
+- include content which does not conform to the journal style guide.
+For guidance on how to write for publication consult the Submission Guidance;

-- Work produced for assessment during a student's degree before the assessment has been completed.
+- are produced for assessment during a student's degree before the assessment has been completed.

 The editorial process:

-If a paper is accepted for publication, we work to get the paper ready in a timely manor.
+If a paper is accepted for publication, we work to get the paper ready in a timely manner.
 We cannot specify when the paper will be published until all the editorial and academic peer reviews, and all edits, are complete.
 The full process can take anywhere between six to eighteen months.
-Please note that most manuscripts will require some amount of editing and revisions from the author following the review stage.
+Please note that most papers will require some editing and revisions from the author following the review and copy-editing stages.
 This will require a certain amount of time and commitment from the author.

 The submitted manuscript is reviewed by the editorial board, who decide on scope, suitability and originality.
 It is also reviewed to ensure key elements relating to the Style Guide have been sufficiently addressed.
 Submissions failing to sufficiently meet these criteria will be declined and returned to their author with advice.
 Manuscripts passing this stage are accepted for consideration and review.